 CMS estimates that, in general, a health care provider who submits a properly completed, electronic application could have an NPI within ten days.

-How can health care providers report NPIs to IBC?
+How can health care providers report NPIs to Independence?

 Participating providers may also register their NPIs with us by mailing their completed custom NPI submission form.
 This form has been included in mailings to participating provider offices.